 Time—Enter the time in 24 hour format (hh:mm:ss).
 For example, to run pruning at 2 p.m., enter 14:00:00.
 To run pruning at 1 a.m., enter 01:00:00.

 b.
-Select the Archive tab and enter the following settings:
+Click the Archive tab and enter the following settings:

 Tip The archive settings are required during the initial setup.
 After a successful restore, you can disable auto-archiving if necessary.
-See the Cisco Physical Access Manager User Guide for more information.
+See the Chapter 3 "Configuring and Monitoring the Cisco PAM Server"in Cisco Physical Access Manager User Guide for more information.

 –Enter and re-enter the administrator Password.
 This password is used to restore the archive file (similar to backup files).

 –Historic Events Window (days)—Enter the number of days that events will be available in the live view.
 After the minimum number of days, the events will be archived to a compressed file.
 For example, enter